Friday, November 1, 2019

 There is an elevated bike path from Lamphini Park to Benchakiti Park, partly above, partly next to a canal.
 It is a beautiful walkway along the backs of old neighborhoods, far from busy roads.
 You see wooden houses, small gardens, banana trees.
 Birds whistling, cats sleeping in the sun.
 The village was messy, and only the new skyscrapers in the distance reminded you that you were in the big city.

 Hidden behind a market is a small train station, Wong Wian Yai.
 It’s the starting point of a slow train to the southwest.
+We walked there from the BTS station with the same name.
 We rode along small houses and the backs of buildings, past banana trees and market stalls.
 Slowly the urban development became less dense.
 After an hour, over 30 km, the terminal station was in a large fish market.

 From there it was a few minutes walk to the river, that we crossed by ferry.